Break Point Detection for Functional Covariance: Introduction

-Meanwhile, there are existing methods related to change-point detection of functional covariance.
-Aue et al.~(2020) dealt with analyzing structural break of spectrum and trace of covariance operator.
+There are also methods related to change point detection of covariance function or covariance matrix.
 Aue et al.~(2009b) studied the structural break detection problem for the covariance matrix of multivariate time series.
 They proposed to stack the lower triangular elements of covariance matrix and detect the structure break of the concatenated vectors.
-One limitation of this method is that it cannot be extended to functional data, since lower triangular elements are not defined for functional covariance.
-Aston et al.~(2012b) and Gromenko et al.~(2017) studied the structural break problem for two-way functions, specifically, spatial-temporal data and fMRI data, but they assume separability of the functional covariance of two-way functions.
-This is essentially rank-1 approximation of the functional covariance, which could be overly restrictive for practical data analysis.
-Comparing with their work, we study the structural break for the complete functional covariance structure and no separable assumption is made, making it suitable for a broad range of cases.
+Jaru\v skov\'a (2013) proposed a change point detection approach for functional covariance of i.i.d.~functions based on the truncated spectrum of functional covariance.
+Chen and Zhang (2015) proposed a novel graph-based change point detection framework, which can be applied to detect structural break in functional covariance if the graph is constructed on $\{Y_i(t)Y_i(s)\colon i\ge1\}$, where $\{Y_i(t)\colon i\ge1\}$ is the functional sequence with a change point in functional covariance. {Avanesov and Buzun (2018) and Zhong et al.~(2019) studied the problem of change point detection of covariance matrix in a high-dimensional setting.
+Dette \& Kokot (2020) proposed a sup-norm approach.
+Aston et al.~(2012b), Gromenko et al.~(2017) and Stoehr et al.~(2020) studied the structural break problem for bivariate or trivariate functions, specifically, spatial-temporal data and fMRI data, but they assume separability of the covariance function or apply separable fPCA, which are essentially based on low rank approximation of the covariance function, and could be overly restrictive for practical data analysis.} Aue et al.~(2020) dealt with analyzing structural break of spectrum and trace of covariance operator. {Harris et al.~(2021) proposed a scalable multiple change point detection procedure which also handles changes in variance.
+In contrast to these methods, we study the structural break for the complete covariance structure.
+No separable assumption is made thus making the proposed method suitable for a broad range of cases. }